BergenToth/Gif-Project-2/README.md

 HTML: For creating the structure and content of the website.
 CSS: For styling and designing the layout of the website, ensuring it looks appealing and is easy to navigate.
 Java Script: For creating the functionality of the website and its clickable buttons.

+User Stories:

+1: As a user, I want to search for GIFs by entering a search term so that I can easily find GIFs that match my interests.
+2: As a user, I want to navigate through the GIF results using the offset buttons so that I can view more results without reloading the page.
+3: As a user, I want the page layout to adjust based on my device's screen size so that the website is usable on both desktop and mobile devices.